rfhussain/Predictions-Using-Linear-Regression/README.md

 A Project using a demo Ecommerce dataset, to predict on the requirements by the Ecommerce org.

 ### Linear Regression
 Simple linear regression is a statistical method that allows us to summarize and study relationships between two continuous (quantitative) variables.
-This lesson introduces the concept and basic procedures of simple linear regression.
+This sample project uses the basic procedures of simple linear regression to do the predictions.

 ### The Project Implementation
 An Ecommerce company based that sells clothing online but they also have in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.